How To Use Drip Pans And Water Pans, What To Put In Them And How To Clean Them

 No sand, gravel, etc.

+Many weekend warriors like to put sand or gravel in their water pans.
 Solids do nothing for the humidity, or for the flavor.
-They may help stabilize fluctuations, but will not keep the temp down like water.
+They may help stabilize temperature fluctuations, but they will not keep the temp down like water.
 Water will not go over 212°F. Sand and other solids will heat up to whatever the oven temp is.
 So if you have a charcoal bullet smoker or a gas smoker that tends to run hot, say 250°F, but you want to be at 225°F, then water will help you keep it down.
 Eventually the sand will warm to 250°F.

 If you line a water pan with foil, cleanup will be a lot easier.
 When you are done, you will have a pan full of smoky water and fat.
 Let the pan cool and the fat should solidify.
 If not, throw in some ice cubes.
 Then it is easy to peel off the fat and discard it in a garbage bag.
 Usually the flavor compounds remaining are weak and not worth saving.
 I discard the liquid in old milk bottles, or flush it down the toilet (be prepared to clean the toilet after).
 If you are using charcoal you could mix the drippings with ash and throw them out with the trash.
 Don't pour them on the lawn or garden.
 They will just attract critters.